UAW gives Friday deadline for progress in talks and dismisses Trump plans to speak with auto workers

 Workers at the Kansas City plant build the Chevrolet Malibu and Cadillac XT4.

-The strike could begin to affect suppliers and their employees too.
+The strike could begin to affect suppliers and their employees.
 CIE Newcor told Michigan officials that it expects a one-month closure of four plants in the state to start Oct.
 2 and idle nearly 300 workers.

-In a sign of concern of the strike's potential economic and political fallout, the Biden administration stepped up its response.

-Treasury Secretary Janet Yellen said she is hoping for a quick resolution, while adding that is too soon to gauge the strike's impact.
+The Biden administration stepped up its response in response to the potential economic impact, as well as the political ramifications.

 President Joe Biden is sending two top administration officials to Detroit to meet with both sides.
 Biden has backed the UAW in brief public comments, saying that the automakers have not fairly shared their record profits with workers.